 In simple terms, debt relief is the removal or restructuring of a certain portion of a loan obligation.
 It can take many different forms, including partial loan forgiveness, debt consolidation, government-backed loan programs or other options.

 One thing to keep in mind, however, is that not all debt relief programs or plans are alike.
 Care should be taken when considering debt relief not to do damage or cause any further damage to your credit.

 Depending on how much debt you have and the current state of your credit score, some types of debt relief may do serious harm to your credit.
-This is particularly true in the case of credit card or consumer loan debt, where creditors may place a “charge-off” or other unfavorable note on your credit report as a result of debt relief negotiations.
-A notation like this can stay on your credit report for up to 7 years and can lower your credit score by quite a lot.
+This is particularly true in the case of credit card or consumer loan debt, where creditors may place a charge-off or other unfavorable note on your credit report as a result of debt relief negotiations.
+A notation like this can stay on your credit report for up to seven years and can lower your credit score significantly.

 Credit Card Debt